 Alissa Butterworth is a novelist, writer, editor and educator.
 She received her MFA in fiction from Lesley University, Cambridge, MA, and her BA in creative writing and English literature from Franklin and Marshall College, Lancaster, PA.
 Her work, both prose and poetry, has appeared online and in print in such publications as "The Alumni Arts Review," "Prolog" and “Voices,” an award-winning periodical for teens published by the Reading Eagle in Reading, PA.
 Her short story "Concerning the Death of Leighton Caulfield" was named an honorable mention in the 11th Annual NYC Midnight Short Story Contest.
-Alissa is also a finalist in the 2019 NYC Midnight Flash Fiction Contest.
+Alissa was also a finalist in the 2019 NYC Midnight Flash Fiction Contest.

 She has been the recipient of the Hensel Award, a Hackman summer research grant, and a Marshall Grant and scholarship from the Key West Literary Seminar to attend the "Emerging Writer's Seminar" in Key West, FL.
 She's pursued scholarly research and presented academic papers on topics as varied as religious influences in the dramas of Christopher Marlowe, to the emergence of the novel, to the function of an absent character in fiction.
 Her academic interests include American literature of the nineteenth and twentieth century, narrative structure, and characterization--though she is an avid reader of anything she can get her hands on and enjoys most of it.

 Alissa also consults with writers independently to help develop projects, to copyedit or to otherwise assist a writer through the writing process.
 She's worked with writers developing short as well as longterm pieces, from grants to micro/flash pieces to novels.
 If you are interested in working with her in this capacity, feel free to get in touch!

 © 2020 ALISSA BUTTERWORTH